 Ok so you’ve had a hard day in the office.
 It’s been none stop all day and you’re now back home.
-What’s one of the best ways to relax while benefitting your health? ….A bath.
+What’s one of the best ways to relax while benefitting your health and is good for your skin? ….A bath.
 In fact a hot bath in the evening is a great way to prepare the body for a good night’s sleep.
 Especially as the nights are now getting colder.

 A Hot Bath is Relaxing

 Primarily, it has been proven that the warmth of the water soothes and helps relax tired and aching muscles and tensed nerves.
 A good night’s sleep is associated with a host of health benefits, from immune system strength to better pain recovery, and a hot bath before bed has been proven as a good way to ensure that you drift off to sleep without too much difficulty.
 This is down to temperature adjustment and hormones.

 Got a Cold Coming on or a Headache?
 Take a Bath

 The steam of a hot bath can dry out the mucus accumulating in our throat, which is one of the most common reasons for ongoing coughing.
 In addition, a hot bath can also alleviate symptoms of the flu.
 Taking a 10-15 minute hot-soak-break can really help you feel better while your body is getting rid of the disease.

 Most types of headaches are caused by the narrowing of blood vessels in the head.
 The positive effect of the hot water on our blood vessels can be used to alleviate the pressure on those blood vessels and cure your headache.